brooklynrail/brooklynrail-platform/content/events/2021/06/hashim-sarkis-with-paul-d-miller.md

 ---
 title: Hashim Sarkis with Paul D. Miller
-summary: Architect, educator, and scholar Hashim Sarkis joins Rail Editor-at-Large Paul D. Miller for a conversation on the 2021 Venice Architecture Biennale.
+summary: Architect, educator, and scholar Hashim Sarkis joins Rail Editor-at-Large Paul D. Miller for a conversation on La Biennale di Venezia 2021.
 We conclude with a poetry reading.
 people:
   - person: hashim-sarkis
     related_links: